Author

 Dealing with drop in BDSM requires understanding that this emotional shift is natural.
 For submissives, subdrop might manifest as feelings of sadness or physical exhaustion, while Dominants can experience their own version, sometimes called Dom drop.
 Both types of drop stem from the energy exchange and vulnerability that scenes involve, and recognizing these reactions is the first step toward managing them with compassion and care.

 In this post, we’ll explore what drop looks like for both submissives and Dominants, why it occurs, and practical coping strategies to help navigate these post-scene lows.
-Whether you’re experiencing subdrop, Dom drop, or supporting a partner through it, these tools can help create a smoother, more supportive transition back to everyday life after intense scenes.
+Whether you’re experiencing subdrop, Dom drop, or supporting a partner through it, these tools can help create a smoother, more supportive transition back to everyday life after intense scenes and make dealing with drop in BDSM an easier experience.

 What is Drop in BDSM?